semgrep/semgrep-docs/docs/semgrep-supply-chain/glossary.md

 ## Vulnerability

 A vulnerability is an unintentional flaw in a dependency that can be exploited.
 Vulnerabilities are assigned a CVE by the [MITRE corporation](https://cve.mitre.org/).
-Semgrep Supply Chain uses GitHub Security Advisory in categorizing the severity of a vulnerability.
+Semgrep Supply Chain uses GitHub Security Advisory (GHSA) in categorizing the severity of a vulnerability.